nutanix/libvfio-user/docs/vfio-user.rst

 A device may contain a migration region (of type ``VFIO_REGION_TYPE_MIGRATION``).
 The beginning of the region must contain ``struct vfio_device_migration_info``, defined in ``<linux/vfio.h>``.
-This subregion is accessed like any other part of a standard vfio-user PCI region using ``VFIO_USER_REGION_READ``/``VFIO_USER_REGION_WRITE``.
+This subregion is accessed like any other part of a standard vfio-user region using ``VFIO_USER_REGION_READ``/``VFIO_USER_REGION_WRITE``.

 +---------------+--------+-----------------------------+